Dansby Swanson Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in the league.
+- The Pirates pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.54 team ERA ranks 21st across all league pitching staffs.
+- The Pirates have a 4.51 team ERA that ranks 20th across all MLB pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (141 total, 1.1 per game).

+- Selby makes his first start of the season for the Pirates.

+- The 25-year-old right-hander has appeared out of the bullpen seven times this season.

 © 2023 Data Skrive.
 All rights reserved.